helan0811/Radiomics-project_CRC/README.txt

 1. Install Matlab 2019a and R softwave (version 3.2.4, http://www.Rproject.org).

-2. Download the all the Matkab code files from  https://github.com/helan0811/iEDI-progect.
+2. Download the all the Matkab code files from  https://github.com/helan0811/iEDI-progect/Feature extraction_MATLAB code.

 3. Run main.m with Matlab to obtain all the image features file from the .dcom file.